ikhakoo/ap/README.md

 Clearance - Try to group them, put reduced price only on clearance remove from everywhere else

-Fix the search results

 apuniforms@gmail.com

 take out the tax

-if color-size

-if size = size on table
-print table row